by J. Clifford, C. Didinger * (12/19)

 Obesity and Cancer: What is the Relationship?

-The most important factor in the relationship between diet and prevention of cancer is healthy weight maintenance throughout life.
-Weight maintenance can be achieved by balancing caloric intake from food and beverages, with physical activity.
-ACS recommends avoiding excess weight gain by limiting high caloric foods and beverages, decreasing food portions, limiting high calorie snacks, and engaging in regular physical activity.
+Approximately two-thirds of Americans are overweight or obese.
+However, one of the most important factors in cancer prevention is healthy weight maintenance throughout life.
+Weight maintenance can be achieved by balancing caloric intake from food and beverages with physical activity.
+The ACS recommends avoiding excess weight gain by decreasing food portion sizes and limiting snacks between meals.
+It is also important to limit foods and beverages that are high in calories, added sugars, and/or fat but lack healthful nutrients, like sugary drinks.
+Furthermore, engaging in regular physical activity promotes a healthy weight.

 Key Dietary Guidelines for Cancer Prevention